 CLEVELAND -- The Indians’ 2020 season ended a few weeks earlier than the team had hoped, following a two-game sweep by the Yankees in the American League Wild Card Series.
-Now, the organization will use the rest of October to figure out a blueprint for how to attack the upcoming offseason.
+Now, the club’s focus turns to planning out how to attack the upcoming offseason.

 Here’s a breakdown of everything you need to know this winter:

 The deadline to receive qualifying offers was five days after the World Series ended.
 However, none of the Tribe’s free agents received one.

 Which players have options?

 The Indians exercised Roberto Pérez’s $5.5 million option for 2021 and declined the options of Carlos Santana, Brad Hand and Domingo Santana.

 Who is a non-tender candidate?
 When is that deadline?

 The Tribe has a handful of arbitration-eligible players, including Francisco Lindor, Delino DeShields, Tyler Naquin, Nick Wittgren, Adam Cimber, Phil Maton and Austin Hedges.
 Lindor’s contract will surely be tendered, and none of the remaining players who are eligible for arbitration are expected to make too large a figure for the Indians to handle.
 Because of the overcrowded outfield, the likeliest candidates would be DeShields or Naquin.
 The deadline to tender contracts to arbitration-eligible players is Dec.
 2.

 Who needs to be added to the Indians’ 40-man roster to avoid the Rule 5 Draft?